reapit/foundations/packages/cli/README.md

-`reapit release zip` | Starts a deployment using a locally built directory as source `reapit release list` | List all pipeline releases/deployments `reapit release version` | Deploys a specific previously deployed version (rollback)
+`reapit release zip` | Starts a deployment using a locally built directory as source `reapit release list` | List all pipeline releases/deployments `reapit release version` | Deploys a specific previously deployed version (rollback) `reapit pipeline params` | List all environment param keys configured for pipeline `reapit pipeline param-configure` | Create or update a new or existing environment parameter

 > The above is subject to updates